ConnorLeong/Pseudocapillaria_tomentosa_Development/README.md

   G: trial = Infection trial designation referneced in the manuscript (invitro_hatching = hatched worms from 24h in vitro culture, letters = larval fish trials, numbers = adult fish trials).
   H: trial.fish.id = fish identification within trials.

-# emamectin.benzoate.metadata.xlsx:
+# emamectin.benzoate.metadata.xlsx
 This dataset contains the toxicity and efficay data after exposing larval zerbafish to differnt concetnrations of emamectin benzoate.

-Sheet one: toxicty contains the mortality data from zebrafish exposed to emamectin benzoate.
+Sheet one "toxicty" contains the mortality data from zebrafish exposed to emamectin benzoate.
 Column definitions are as followed:
   A: plate = The plate number - indicates the location of each biolgical replicate.
   B: row = The row location of each fish within a plate.